Psalms For Life

 14 When the Almighty scattered the kings in battle

-snow fell on Mount Murk.
+snow fell on Mount Umbrage.

 15 What a majestic multi-peaked mountain